mstafafarahani/Google-Earth-Engine-Application/README.md

 # Google-Earth-Engine-Application-for-remote-sensing-satellite-imagery

-It's mstafa phd candidate create web based application deals with environmental monitoring and exports  png map csv time series chart and gif animation and mp4 video.
+It's mstafa phd candidate or open to Role create web based application deals with environmental monitoring and exports  png map csv time series chart and gif animation and mp4 video.
 My YouTube is  YouTube.com/@geemap   my Linkedin.com/mstafafarahani
 Mstafa.farahani@gmail.com
 these Remotesensing applications easily work with them , I write heavyyyyy code for better satellite-based imagery , in order to more utility in Earth Observation.